 This is "en femme", Chanel "en femme", not masculine.
 This wears feminine clothing, has a very feminine personality, and it's all femme inside-- I don't care what the birth certificate says.
 To say the sandalwood in this is masculine is travesty, but if we must insist that this is masculine then let's call it Odin.
 Odin dressed as a female healer as part of his efforts to seduce Rinda.
 This is by far one of the best perfumes I have ever had the pleasure of smelling.
 Opens up smelling of expensive jewelry, middle notes of jewelry box doors closing after retrieving your piece.
 I then get notes of make up and finishing powder.
 The dry down is light ginger ice cream after excusing yourself to powder your nose.
 This smells like a rich b.

-So what did I think.
+I was so in love with this fragrance.......before I even tried it!
+Yes, bewitched by the descriptions, I couldn't wait to get my own bottle.
+I've always loved woods, and have found mens colognes generally much more attractive than womens sweet and sickly florals, so I really did think this perfume would be for me.
+The reviews that emphasised 'sandalwood' and 'gingerbread' really sold it to me and I set about tracking it down.
+Not easy here in the UK, since it's only available in the Chanel boutiques themselves (officially) - but finally I got a bottle from Scent Direct, who I suspect had to go out and buy it specially for me given the 'out of stock' email I initially received!So what did I think.
 Grown-up, sophisticated, evocative .......and dare I say it.....just a tiny bit disappointing.
 I got the musk alright, and a fair amount of spice, but where were the supposedly predominant woods and tonka?
 Vaguely reminiscent of Rive Gauche, which suprised me as BDI is not supposed to be a chypre!
 Another surprise was reading that this was formulated around the same time as No 5 - wheras No 5 is truly timeless, Bois des Iles does feel a little old-fashioned.
 I liked the un-sweetness of it (to an extent), the powdery drydown and the longeivity of the scent.
 And - shallowly!- the kudos of such an unusual and hard-to-find fragrance.
 Perhaps a tiny bit more amber, or a hint of vanilla would have rounded it and balanced that champagne dryness.
 Oh, don't get me wrong, it's nice, but it's not perfect.